Louis-Vincent/OOP-in-depth/README.md

 Class based languages uses classes to describe the content and behavior of your objects.
 In most statically typed languages, classes do not live outside the compilation process.

 Well, this is a lie.
-To be more precise, classe may live during the runtime.
-However, they are mostly used to store the virtual function table and other implementation detail information.
+To be more precise, classes may live during the runtime, however, they are mostly used to store the virtual function table and other implementation detail information.

-What I'm trying to say is the concept of a "class" only exist during your development and compilation process.
-At the end of the day, only objects live during the process.
+What I'm trying to say is the concept of a "class" only exist during your development and compilation.
+At the end of the day, only objects live at runtime.

 This is kinda another lie since we could argue that some language, like Ruby, unify class with objects (for dynamic metaprogramming).
 But let things be simple for a while.